opethe1st/connect4/log.md

 Just realise this doesn't handle draws and when there are no valid moves left.

 Also possible enhancement.
 Do this in React or PyQt for just kicks.
 Should be simple.

+# Done!
+What else could I do?
+Show which pieces connected?
+Let the user specify a different board size?
+Echo the input to the user.
+Draw the game borders.
+Implement this with PyQyt how much would this have to change?
+Does this need more tests?